Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 While you can find many generic cover letter samples, it’s better to write your cover letter yourself and tailor it to the specific job and company that you are applying to.

 Your research will also help you to identify what you admire about the company.
 For example, has the company successfully expanded in the marketplace?
 Has the company won a coveted award?
-Or it is an industry leader in an area that you are passionate about?
+Or is it an industry leader in an area that you are passionate about?

 Cover Letter Sample